 Where can I buy my child protective clothing?

 Seeing how fast children grow out of clothes, it can be tempting to purchase second-hand gear, which in all respects is completely fine and often encouraged.
 But one thing to note is to always purchase helmets new because you can’t tell if the helmet has been previously dropped and has a crack on the inside.

 There are many brands out there that claim to have safe motorbike gear but it can be hard to know which companies will sell quality, safe clothing for your child, so a few brands that guarantee great, reputable motorbike gear are Duchinni, Held, Frank Thomas, IXS, and Hein Gericke.
 You can find some of these at:

-Some things to be aware of when shopping for motorbike gear is not to mix up motorbike and motocross gear.
+One thing to be aware of when shopping for motorbike gear is not mixing up motorbike and motocross gear.
 Here are some of the key differences;

 If you are taking your child pillion on the road do not buy motocross gear, they will not be sufficiently protected as it’s not made to slide across the tarmac at high speeds if any accidents occur.